INSPIRE-MIF/INSPIRE-in-your-Country/EE/Country_fiches/EE-Country_fiches-2025.md

 ### Data Sharing Arrangements <a name="data"></a>

-From 2018 the spatial data of the Estonian Land Board is available for free download to everyone.
-As a result, there is no need to ask spatial data from Estonian Land Board in a query format.
+From 2018 the spatial data of the Estonian Land Board(today´s Estonian Land and Spatial Development Board) is available for free download to everyone.
+As a result, there is no need to ask spatial data from Estonian Land and Spatial Development Board in a query format.
 INSPIRE data and services were also directly affected by this decision and are mostly free of charge.
-For the conditions of use Estonian Land Board has made their own [Land Board Open Data License](https://geoportaal.maaamet.ee/docs/Avaandmed/Licence-of-open-data-of-Estonian-Land-Board.pdf).
+For the conditions of use Estonian Land and Spatial Development Board has made their own [Land Board Open Data License](https://geoportaal.maaamet.ee/docs/Avaandmed/Licence-of-open-data-of-Estonian-Land-Board.pdf).
 Environmental spatial data is also mostly free of charge but is not so easily usable for people.
 To represent spatial location and basic attributes The Estonian Environment Information Centre has published simple environmental spatial data view and download services.
+Thanks to the Open Data Directive, all environmental data in Estonia is public, but without spatial data.
 More detailed information is exchanged with government institutions.
 For data exchange between government institutions there is an overall agreement that data exchange is free from charge.

 ### Costs and Benefits <a name="costs"></a>